Petri-Net Assignment

 • (5%) Invariant Analysis:

-• Generate the P-invariants (place-invariants) for the model and explain what they mean in terms of the port system's dynamics.
+• Generate the P-invariants (place-invariants) for the model and explain what they mean in terms of each system's dynamics.

 • Which invariants did you expect?
 Which ones are surprising?
 Why?